awsdocs/amazon-ec2-user-guide-windows/doc_source/nvme-ebs-volumes.md

 ## Working with NVMe EBS Volumes<a name="using-nvme-ebs-volumes"></a>

-The latest AWS Windows AMIs have AWS NVMe drivers that support Elastic Volumes\.
-However, if you resize your root volume on a Windows system, you must rescan the volume in order for the change to be recognized\.
-If you aren't using the latest AWS Windows AMIs, you can install the latest AWS NVMe driver\.
+The latest AWS Windows AMIs contain the AWS NVMe driver that is required by instance types that expose EBS volumes as NVMe block devices\.
+However, if you resize your root volume on a Windows system, you must rescan the volume in order for this change to be reflected in the instance\.
+If you launched your instance from a different AMI, it might not contain the required AWS NVMe driver\.
+If your instance does not have the latest AWS NVMe driver, you must install it\.
 For more information, see [AWS NVMe Drivers for Windows Instances](aws-nvme-drivers.md)\.

 ## I/O Operation Timeout<a name="timeout-nvme-ebs-volumes"></a>